thejatingupta7/thejatingupta7/README.md

 - 🌱 &nbsp; Enthusiast in Data Science .
 - ✍️ &nbsp; I like doing meditation and reading religious scriptures.
-- ☕ &nbsp; I belive, a talk with a friend can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, a talk with a friend can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>